lgraubner/sitemap-generator/README.md

 Google limits the maximum number of URLs in one sitemap to 50000.
 If this limit is reached the sitemap-generator creates another sitemap.
 A sitemap index file will be created as well.

-### crawlerMaxDepth
+### stripQueryString

-Type: `number`
+Type: `boolean`
-Default: `0`
+Default: `true`

-Defines a maximum distance from the original request at which resources will be fetched.
+Whether to treat URL's with query strings like `http://www.example.com/?foo=bar` as indiviual sites and add them to the sitemap.

 ## Events